 After devouring The Thirteenth Tale, I eagerly awaited the release of Once Upon a River, which is set in Victorian England along the Thames.
 I haven’t read Bellman and Black, yet, but it’s waiting for me!

 Top things I love about Diane Setterfield’s novels: I love the atmosphere they evoke.
 It feels as if the story keeps talking inside your head, even when you’re not reading it.

 Best time to read a Diane Setterfield novel: On a cozy night with tea and your favourite reading blanket.
 Rain, wind, or snow outside are a plus.

 Words that describe Diane Setterfield’s books: Haunting, lyrical, intricate, spell-casting.

 Top things I love about Ruth Ware’s novels: As I pointed out in the 2019 Book Oscars, Ware is a genius at creating memorable settings.
 I love the locations she takes us to in each novel.
 She’s also great at helping you get inside the protagonist’s head–seeing and feeling through them.
 And her protagonists are all unreliable narrators, which makes it even more fascinating.
-One thing I’m not as crazy about is that Ware employs lots of foul language for her characters–it makes things authentic, I suppose.
-There’s heavy substance abuse in a couple of her books as well.
+One thing I’m not as crazy about is that Ware employs a “colorful” vocabulary for many of her characters; her books would get an R-rating for language!
+It makes things authentic, I suppose, for the types of characters she creates.
+(There’s heavy substance abuse in a couple of her books as well.)